Master’s Program Funding

 Sample student budget – Québec resident

-Allison’s budget for the first year of her master’s program at Université Laval
+Allison’s budget for a year of her master’s program at Université Laval

 Allison